Helping Victims of Motorcycle Accidents in Chicago

 When other drivers operate their motor vehicles recklessly, they significantly increase the chances of a serious accident.
 Cars and trucks are much larger vehicles than motorcycles.
 Consequently, when they collide with motorcycles, the result can be catastrophic and deadly.

-Can I Recover Monetary Compensation if my Motorcycle was Defective?
+Can I Sue if my Motorcycle Was Defective?

-Call a Chicago Motorcycle Accident Attorney Today for a Free Legal Consultation and Case Evaluation
+Call a Chicago Motorcycle Accident Attorney for a Free Legal Consultation

-If you or someone you love has sustained injuries in a motorcycle accident that was not your fault, you should not delay in seeking legal representation.
+If you or someone you love has sustained injuries in a motorcycle accident, do not delay in seeking legal representation.
 When it comes to motorcycle accidents and personal injury damages, insurance companies are often skeptical.
 Adjusters will try and downplay legal liability and damages in your case.

-The Chicago motorcycle attorneys at Abels & Annes, P.C. can be your advocates to take on the powerful insurance companies.
+The Chicago personal injury attorneys at Abels & Annes, P.C. can be your advocates to take on the insurance companies.
 We fight for the rights of victims who have suffered serious injuries in motorcycle accidents.
 To schedule a free consultation and case evaluation, please call us today at 312-924-7575 or contact us online.